 'Another Thing': Test Your Clever Skills

-> Each week, All Things Considered and Lenore Skenazy, author of the book and blog Free Range Kids, bring you "Another Thing," an on-air puzzle to test your cleverness skills.
+Each week, All Things Considered and Lenore Skenazy, author of the book and blog Free-Range Kids, bring you "Another Thing," an on-air puzzle to test your clever skills.
 We take a trend in the news and challenge you to help us satirize it with a song title, a movie name or something else wacky.

-> Entries are due by noon EDT on Oct.
-10. All entries become the property of NPR, which reserves the right to edit them.
+Entries are due by 12 noon EDT on Sept.
+26. All entries become property of NPR, which reserves the right to edit them.
 Entries submitted as comments on this Web page cannot be considered.
 In the case of several similar entries, the first one received gets credit.

-> ROBERT SIEGEL, HOST:
+ROBERT SIEGEL, HOST:

 For a couple of weeks we've been challenging listeners with a contest just for laughs, or at the very least just for a slight grin.
 It's called Another Thing Considered.
 And the mastermind behind it is contest queen, Lenore Skenazy.
 Hi, Lenore.

 SIEGEL: And what have you got for us this week?